Pumpkinhead98/populartypo/pages/about.md

 ![](../uploads/icon.png)

 The header image was created by me to reflect the main areas in which typography will be explored in my blog such as books, fashion, TV and music.
 In addition, I added the website name in the font used for TV series “Friends”  to underline the theme of the blog.
-As the TV has long since become a staple of popular culture.
+As the TV show has long since become a staple of popular culture.
 The black background was chosen to make the images and the title stand out more.

 ![](../uploads/skjermbilde-2020-09-29-kl.-19.49.50.png)